avishek-sen-gupta/cobol-rekt/README.md

 Basic Blocks are useful for analysing flow of the code without worrying about the specific computational details of the code.
 They are also useful (and the more pertinent use-case in our case) for rewriting / transpiling potential unstructured COBOL code (code with possibly arbitrary GOTOs) into a structured form / language (i.e., without GOTOs).

-**NOTE**: This will be migrated soon to use the transpiler tree format.

-Exposing basic blocks is done through the ```AnalyseBasicBlocksTask``` task.
+Exposing basic blocks is done through the ```BuildBasicBlocksTask``` task.
 Note that this task does not actually output any artifacts, because it is intended for more internal analysis and transpilation (if I get to it at some point).

+### Improper Loop Detection

 ### Dominator Analysis

-TODO...
+Three tasks are required to be run to do dominator analysis.

+- ```BuildTranspilerFlowgraphTask```: This creates the intermediate AST, instructions, and the basic block tree.
+- ```DepthFirstTraversalLabelTask```: This creates the actual depth-first post order labelling that will be used to build dominator lists.
+Note that task can be applied either to the raw ```TranspilerInstruction``` flowgraph, or the ```BasicBlock``` one, depending upon your preference.
+- ```BuildDominatorsTask```: This creates the actual dominator lists.
+Immediate dominators can be accessed using the ```immediateDominators()``` method.
+All possible dominators for all the nodes in the flowgraph can be accessed using the ```allDominators()``` method.

 See [DominatorAnalysisMain.java](smojol-toolkit/src/main/java/org/smojol/toolkit/examples/DominatorAnalysisMain.java) for an example.